AdjectiveEmotions

 libog in Bisaya

 The Cebuano/Bisaya word libog means confused / puzzled.
-Pronounced LI-bog, it is used as a adjective across Cebu, Bohol, Leyte, and much of Mindanao.
+Pronounced LI-bog, it is used as an adjective across Cebu, Bohol, Leyte, and much of Mindanao.
 This guide covers what libog means in Bisaya, how to pronounce it, when to use it, common example sentences, and how it compares to similar Cebuano words.

 What Does “libog” Mean in Bisaya?